hbPenci/oval-spider/content/pages/define.md

           4.  **Hide**: A movement downwards that suggests the practice should be less visible to the customer

+          \--------------

+          Adding new practices to the map are done two ways:

+          1.  **Compete**: This is when a new practice is added to the map to challenge, and potentially remove, another practice in the belief that more value can be delivered from the new practice.

+          2.  **Introduce**: This is a new practice that we believe will add to the overall capability that map represents.
         actions: []
         image_alt: lorem-ipsum
         media_position: top